usommerl/graalnative4s/README.md

 [![codecov](https://img.shields.io/codecov/c/github/usommerl/graalnative4s?style=for-the-badge)](https://codecov.io/gh/usommerl/graalnative4s)
 [![Scala Steward badge](https://img.shields.io/badge/Scala_Steward-helping-blue.svg?style=for-the-badge)](https://scala-steward.org)

 This is a showcase for a combination of purely functional Scala libraries that can be used with GraalVM `native-image` without much effort.
-It employs [http4s][http4s] for general server functionality, [circe][circe] for JSON processing, [pureconfig] to load runtime configuration, [tapir][tapir] to describe HTTP endpoints and [odin][odin] for logging.
+It employs [http4s][http4s] for general server functionality, [circe][circe] for JSON processing, [ciris][ciris] to load runtime configuration, [tapir][tapir] to describe HTTP endpoints and [odin][odin] for logging.
 Applications that were built with `native-image` have beneficial properties such as a lower memory footprint and fast startup.
 This makes them suitable for serverless applications.

 ### Build
 Use `sbt docker` to build a docker image with the native image binary.
 You don't need to install anything besides `docker` and `sbt`, the build process downloads all required GraalVM tooling.
 The [created image][image] will be as minimal as possible by using a multi-stage build.